operator-framework/operator-sdk/website/content/en/docs/contribution-guidelines/releasing.md

 - Post to Kubernetes slack in #kubernetes-operators and #operator-sdk-dev.
 - In the [GitHub milestone][gh-milestones], bump any open issues to the following release.

+**Note**
+In case there are non-transient errors while building the release job, you must:
+1. Revert the release PR.
+To do so, create a PR which reverts step [2](#2-create-and-merge-a-new-pr).
+2. Fix what broke in the release branch.
+3. Re-run the release with an incremented minor version to avoid Go module errors (ex. if v1.3.1 broke, then re-run the release as v1.3.2).
+Patch versions are cheap so this is not a big deal.

 ## Further reading